 Some great patterns styled for those over 50 and featuring older models are available here (Sew Daily feature on the Instagram account Sew over 50) https://www.sewdaily.com/sewing/sewover50-instagram-sewing-community/

 There’s even a challenge on the Sew over 50 community to sew patterns specifically who DO feature models over 50.
 You can find that under the hashtag #sewoverageism.

 What makes sewing over 50 different?
 There’s a truth to the statement that if you want to be invisible, be a middle aged (or older) woman.
 But there’s also the truth that there are a lot of middle-aged and older celebrity women who have embraced their age, style and visibility.
 Think Jamie Lee Curtis, Jennifer Lopez, Queen Latifah, Halle Barry, Sharon Stone, Oprah, Julia Roberts, Jennifer Aniston.
-You might be thinking, they’re not old – but though they’re contemporary ot you, yes, they’re older!
+You might be thinking, they’re not old – but though they’re contemporary to you, yes, they’re older!
 Sharon Stone’s peak film moment (when she was in her mid 30s) was 30 years ago!
 FWIW, if you want to get Sharon Stone’s hot Basic Instinct outfit, try the Nikko Dress by True Bias (cropped above the knee, the sleeveless version) with the Christine Jonson Swing Jacket, both in a white or cream ponte knit.
 I have a similar dress pattern (1990s original) from Vogue Elements.
 Both of these garments are pretty timeless and the mock turtleneck dress and top is super on trend right now.

 Sewing over 50 recognizes that you don’t have the body of your 20-something self and that’s perfectly OK.
 It’s acknowledging that your middle is bigger but your arms aren’t.
 It’s recognizing that certain things always looked good on you, and you should wear more of those.